freeCodeCamp/guide/src/pages/articles/certificates/understanding-case-sensitivity-in-variables/index.md

 ---
-title: Understanding Case Sensitivity In Variables
+title: Understanding Case Sensitivity in Variables
 ---
 In JavaScript all variables and function names are case sensitive.
 This means that capitalization matters.